reduxjs/redux/docs/tutorials/essentials/part-5-async-logic.md

 Right now, the `postsSlice` state is a single array of `posts`.
 We need to change that to be an object that has the `posts` array, plus the loading state fields.

-Meanwhile, the UI components like `<PostsList>` are trying to read posts from `state.posts` in their `useSelector` hooks, assuming that that field is an array.
+Meanwhile, the UI components like `<PostsList>` are trying to read posts from `state.posts` in their `useSelector` hooks, assuming that field is an array.
 We need to change those locations also to match the new data.

 It would be nice if we didn't have to keep rewriting our components every time we made a change to the data format in our reducers.
 One way to avoid this is to define reusable selector functions in the slice files, and have the components use those selectors to extract the data they need instead of repeating the selector logic in each component.
 That way, if we do change our state structure again, we only need to update the code in the slice file.